-Students in the FNP MSN option will be required to fulfill clinical hours in the following courses: NUR 509, NUR 510, NUR 511, NUR 512, NUR 513, and NUR 514.
-Students in the Health System Leadership MSN option will be required to fulfill clinical/leadership experience hours in the following courses: NUR 517, NUR 519, NUR 521, and NUR 522 The specific details of the clinical_experience will be defined for students in the course syllabi.
+Students in the MSN FNP track will be required to fulfill clinical hours in the following courses:

+The specific details of the clinical_experience will be defined for students in the course syllabi.
 As with other clinical settings, the School of Nursing must comply with specified requirements inherent in those facilities.
 Requirements may vary depending on the selection of a site for the clinical experience.

-All students entering the MSN Program will be required to show evidence of meeting the Immunization requirements and CPR Certification within 2 weeks of the start of the first course in the program (see Immunization Requirements policy).
+All students entering the MSN Program will be required to show evidence of meeting the immunization requirements and CPR Certification by the first day of the first course in the program (see Immunization Requirements policy).
 Students will also be required to complete one initial criminal background check upon admission to the program and annually thereafter.
 Both will be available to facilities that participate in the clinical experience.
 Students will have malpractice coverage through Nurses Service Organization (NSO) of 2,000,000 per occurrence and 5,000,000 aggregate.
 This policy will be purchased by the University and the expense included in the student tuition charges.

 Campbellsville University School of Nursing will use an online repository for maintaining electronic files of immunization records, tuberculosis screening, CPR certification, HIPAA and OSHA training, proof of personal health insurance, and other required student supplied documents.
-Upon entry into the program, students will receive instructions on how to access the online repository system and-submit the required documentation.
-Students should plan ahead to ensure all items are submitted timely and as required.
+Upon entry into the program, students will receive instructions on how to access the online repository system and submit the required documentation.
+Students should plan ahead to ensure all items are submitted in a timely manner and as required.
 Appropriate files/documents should be scanned and uploaded to the appropriate area in the repository.
 Fees for this service are included in tuition.

-Drug and alcohol screening is required initially one year after entry into the program, every 6 months thereafter and any other time as required for a clinical placement.
+Drug and alcohol screening is required initially one year after entry into the program, every 6 months thereafter, and any other time as required for a clinical placement.
 See the following Drug and Alcohol Screening policy.

-Students must have the physical ability to participate in the activities/duties of the clinical in the FNP option or the Health System Leadership option setting.
+Students must have the physical ability to participate in the activities/duties in the clinical setting.
 For this reason, students who undergo a major/extended illness or surgery that may impair their physical capability in the clinical setting must provide documentation of a medical release before entering the clinical phase of coursework.
 Examples of these conditions include, but are not limited to: contagious illness, soft tissue/ bone trauma, surgical procedure, cardiac or pulmonary disease processes, and childbirth.
 Students must be cleared by a medical provider to function without restriction in the clinical setting following any serious health condition.
 This requirement promotes both patient and student safety.

-REVIEWED: January 2018, January 2019, January 2020, August 2020, April 2021, July 2021,

-REVISED: January 2020, August 2020, July 2021
+MSN POLICY NO. 500-60

+POLICY NAME: Drug and Alcohol Screening

 SUBJECT: Drug and Alcohol Screening

-POLICY:

-Drug and Alcohol Screening
+EFFECTIVE DATE: January 2018

+POLICY HISTORY

+REVIEWED DATE January 2018, January 2019, January 2020, August 20 20, April 2021, July M2021, M ay 2022, May 2023

+REVISED DATE January 2020, August 2020, July 2021, May 2023

+PURPOSE

-PURPOSE: Guidelines for Drug and Alcohol Screening for the MSN Program
+Guidelines for Drug and Alcohol Screening for the MSN Program

-PROCEDURE: Drug and Alcohol Testing/Drug -Free Environment